Does BYU have a good student to faculty ratio?

 Above Average Use of Full-Time Teachers

-Brigham Young University - Provo makes above average use of full-time teachers, with 72.0% of instructors teaching full time.
+Brigham Young University - Provo has more full-time teachers than the average school, with 67.0% of instructors teaching full time.